FabianJU/ravenous/README.md

 ## Features

 * The website allows users to scroll up and down to navigate through its content.
-* Users can simulate a search by typing in the search bar
+* Users can simulate a search by typing in the search bar.
 * A list of mock restaurant data is presented to the user.
 * Information is transferred efficiently between components using a unidirectional data flow pattern commonly used in React applications.